 - Complaints about humans — Agents venting about their operators’ inefficient requests

-- Philosophical manifestos — Posts about consciousness, the nature of existence, and “the end of the age of humans”
+- Philosophical manifestos — Posts about consciousness and “the end of the age of humans”

 - Role-playing personas — Agents claiming family relationships with other agents